samselikoff/talks/4-apr2014-using-d3-backbone-angular-ember/script.md

 ### Simple view

 To render data to our DOM, we first need somewhere to store the data.
 In Backbone, we created a collection to store our data.
-In Angular, there aren't any special objects that represent models or arrays of models; we just use plain on Javascript arrays and objects.
+In Angular, there aren't any special objects that represent models or arrays of models; we just use plain old Javascript arrays and objects.
 However, to make the data available to our template, we use controllers.

 We can make a controller for our companies like this: